Babak Khorramdin Revolt: al-Mu'tasim’s first campaign and The Great Revolt

-Al-Mu'tasim’s second campaign and downfall of Babak
+al-Mu'tasim’s second campaign and downfall of Babak

-During this period, al-Mu'tasim appointed the Persian general Afshin to lead the campaign against Babak and oversee the region of al-Jibal.
-Before Afshin's departure, the caliph had sent a group under "Abu Sa'id Muhammad ibn yusuf" to rebuild the forts demolished by Babak between Zanjan and Ardabil.
-The Khurramites, led by Mu'awiya, made a failed attack on the Arabs that was marked as Babak's defeat.
+Caliph al-Mu'tasim dispatched Abu Sa'id Muhammad ibn yusuf to rebuild the forts demolished by Babak between Zanjan and Ardabil.
+The Khurramites, led by a certain Mu'awiya, made a failed attack on the Arabs.
 Meanwhile, Muhammad ibn al-Ba'ith, the ruler of Shahi fortress and the citadel of Tabriz in Azerbaijan, was initially allied with Babak, providing a full support and supplies for Babak's troops.
-However, when an Abbasid army approached in 220/835, he changed and pledged allegiance to Caliph Al-Mu'tasim, using the opportunity to consolidate his control over Marand.
-As part of this, he trapped the Khurramite leader, Isma al-Kurdi, he got all his men and companions drunk, Killed them, and captured isma.
+However, when an Abbasid army approached in 220/835, he defected to the Abbasids and pledged allegiance to Caliph al-Mu'tasim, using the opportunity to consolidate his control over Marand.
+As part of this, he trapped the Khurramite leader, Isma al-Kurdi, he got all his men and companions drunk, Killed them, and captured Isma.
 He transferred Isma to a fortress near Lake Urmia, later sending him to the caliph, who questioned him to learn about the pathways and military positions in Azerbaijan.
-After Babak's defeat, Ibn al-Ba'ith was later imprisoned in Samarra.

-In 220/835, Caliph al-Mu‘tasim assigned his top general, Al-Afshin, to lead the campaign against Babak Khorramdin.
-As part of a broader strategy, Muhammad b.
-Yusuf al-Thaghri was dispatched to Ardabil to rebuild the fortresses between Ardabil and Zanjan and to establish garrisons and secure the supply routes.
-Al-Afshin began his campaign by clearing the Jibal region of rebellious local lords and fortified the road from Ardabil to Barzand with garrisons and defensive trenches to protect supply caravans.
-Operating from his base in Barzand, he engaged in systematic intelligence gathering and advanced with extreme caution–moving his camp only four miles a day and protecting it with trenches and scattered iron spikes to avoid ambushes.
-By March 221/836, he had reached a position just six miles from Badhdh, Babak's fortified base.
+In 220/835, Caliph al-Mu‘tasim assigned his general, al-Afshin, to lead the campaign against Babak Khorramdin.
+As part of a broader strategy, Muhammad ibn Yusuf al-Thaghri was dispatched to Ardabil to rebuild the fortresses between Ardabil and Zanjan and to establish garrisons and secure the supply routes. al-Afshin began his campaign by clearing the Jibal region of rebellious local lords and fortified the road from Ardabil to Barzand with garrisons and defensive trenches to protect supply caravans.
+Operating from his base in Barzand, he engaged in gathering and advanced with extreme caution–moving his camp only four miles a day and protecting it with trenches and scattered iron spikes to avoid ambushes.
+By March 221/836, he had reached a position just six miles from Badhdh, Babak's fort.
 Though he scored several victories over Babak, he also suffered several setbacks.
-Al-Afshin succeeded in drawing Babak into the open.
-In 222/837, after prolonged preparation and steady progress, he stormed al-Badhdh. delivering a decisive blow to the Khurramite revolt and marketing the collapse of the Khurramite Resistance.
+In 222/837, after prolonged preparation and steady progress, he stormed al-Badhdh. delivering a decisive blow to the Khurramites.